 Kiel Telesford, Ph.D.

-Kiel Telesford, Ph.D., is an assistant professor of Ophthalmology and Visual Sciences and Visual Sciences, with a focus on Neuroimmunology, at Vanderbilt University Medical Center.
+Kiel Telesford, Ph.D., is an assistant professor of Ophthalmology and Visual Sciences, with a focus on Neuroimmunology, at Vanderbilt University Medical Center.
 His research program bridges human immunobiology with neuroscience and health equity to resolve chronic neurodegeneration underlying multiple sclerosis other neuroinflammatory conditions.

 Telesford earned a master’s degree in clinical and translational investigation from Weill Cornell Graduate School of Medical Sciences and a Ph.D. in microbiology and immunology from Geisel School of Medicine at Dartmouth.
 He was an instructor at the University of Texas Southwestern Medical Center before joining Vanderbilt Eye Institute.